tball78/AlexaPi/README.md

 Check the status with `sudo service bluetooth status` to make sure everything is working properly.

+Now install the module you will need to use the Wii Remote: `sudo apt-get install python-cwiid`

 You can test the Wii Remote after you clone the repo, by `cd wii_remote_examples/` and running one of the scripts.
 `python wii_remote.py` just tests the button presses.
 Connect by pressing 1 and 2 at the same time.
 `python wiimote.py` is a little more advanced, but basically works the same.
 The player 1 LED will light up when you are successfully connected, and you can even view the Wii mote accelerometer data if you hold down the home button.